 Lucerne deserves the love that comes from all directions to this charming Swiss town.
 As many European towns, Lucerne has preserved its medieval parts, so the historic architecture and town squares make everyone feel like they’re coming home.
 A home to many museums and monuments, Lucerne attracts many culture-lovers and travelers who are looking for a tiny Swiss town among the highest European mountains.

 Canazei is the center of the ski-resort paradises in the Val di Fassa, and it has a key position in the Sella Ronda ski circuit, too.
 The most spectacular and challenging mountains of Europe are all easily accessible from Canazei, but the small village itself has a heartwarming panorama, especially with the snowy tops and evening lights.

 13. Covadonga, Spain

-One of the less known yet fabulous mountain towns in Europe, Covadonga is located in the Asturias, Spain’s natural paradise.
+One of the less known yet fabulous mountain town and one of the best places to go in Europe, Covadonga is located in the Asturias, Spain’s natural paradise.
 The town is home to the Sanctuary of Covadonga, a group of monuments that give a particular medieval touch to the streets and local landscape.
-The impressive sights as the Basilica and the Holy Cave attract not only the religious but lovers of history and culture as well.
+The impressive sights of the Basilica and the Holy Cave attract not only the religious but lovers of history and culture as well.

 14. Annecy, France

-Embedded in a mountain setting, Annecy is among the best mountain towns in the Alps.
+Are you still asking yourself where to go in Europe?
+Well, embedded in a mountain setting, Annecy is among the best mountainside towns in the Alps.
 Rich in culture and history, Annecy is a beloved tourist destination and holiday resort in the South of France.
 You can wander around in the street and canals of Annecy, and you couldn’t leave it without feeling immersed in the lovely traditional French old town feeling.
 The castle, the markets and the flowers in the balconies never fail to amaze any traveler looking for a vibrant Alpine town.